Leigh Bale: Biography

 Leigh Bale was raised in small rural towns throughout the Western United States.
-She is the daughter of a retired U.S. forest ranger and penned her first novel on an electric typewriter, before she had any outline or clue what she was doing.
-She has worked as a bookkeeper and administrative assistant, but her first love, after her husband, is writing.
-Her stories have won the Romance Writers of America prestigious Golden Heart (writing as Lora Bale) and the Gayle Wilson Award of Excellence.
-Recently, Bale has penned a Forest Ranger series, a set of romantic stories centered around the life and work of a forest ranger.
+Bale earned a Bachelor of Arts in history, graduating with honours from the University of Nevada-Reno.
+She is the daughter of a retired U.S. forest ranger and wrote her first novel using an electric typewriter, without formal plotting or structure.
+Bale writes in a variety of subgenres including contemporary romance, medieval romance, romantic suspense, and faith-based fiction.
+She has worked as a bookkeeper and administrative assistant.

+Her stories have received recognition such as the Romance Writers of America Golden Heart Award (writing as Lora Bale) and the Gayle Wilson Award of Excellence.
+Recently, Bale has written a Forest Ranger series, a set of romantic stories centered around the life and work of a forest ranger.
 Her father is a conservationist rather than a preservationist and has served as her consultant for these books.
-Her contemporary books deal with real-life situations that many people can relate to and have received four star reviews from Romantic Times magazine.
-With a B.A. degree in History from the University of Nevada-Reno, Bale has also penned romantic historical novels.
+Her contemporary books have received four star reviews from Romantic Times magazine.
+With a B.A. degree in history, Bale has also written romantic historical novels.